DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Fen-Lan Cherry Chang, House Officer, Middlemore Hospital, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 November 2019.

+A shed hair is one we see on our fingers, comb or brush, pillow or clothing.
 Hair shedding is a normal part of the hair cycle and is an ongoing process.
 Understanding the hair growth cycle can help us understand normal and pathological hair shedding.

 There are a number of stressors that can affect the hair growth cycle and cause excessive hair shedding.